 Projects we prioritize for Bay Area families

 We typically start with kitchen and bathroom function, then evaluate living-area flow, then add strategic upgrades like home office zones and outdoor entertaining.
-This sequencing keeps whole home remodel goals realistic while preserving design cohesion.
+This sequencing keeps whole home remodel goals realistic while preserving design cohesion, especially when paired with early planning around exterior home renovation and long-term energy-efficient home upgrades.

 For room-specific planning details, see our kitchen remodel timeline, return on investment for kitchen remodels, and small bathroom remodel ideas resources.